Most Active Stories

 Martins is the sixth person to fill the chief prosecutor's job in seven years.
 One chief prosecutor who preceded him was accused of rigging the military commissions' process to ensure convictions.
 Another chief prosecutor quit after he said he felt pressured to include evidence derived from torture in commission proceedings.
 He later said he left because he didn't feel he could do that in good conscience.
 Martins says military commissions are different now — that they are fair.

 "Law is being applied, judges are interpreting laws, counsel are arguing for different pieces of a particular motion, and justice is being done," he says.
 "We're just absolutely committed to that."

 The military commission and federal court system are seen as similar enough now that civilian prosecutors can work within the military commissions' rules and still try a case effectively.
 Their presence provides more than just a vote of confidence from the Justice Department about the fairness of the military commissions.
 They bring with them something more practical as well: the expertise in trying complicated terrorism cases that military lawyers might lack.

-Matthew Waxman, a professor at Columbia University who used to be in charge of detainee affairs in the Bush administration, says the world is watching how these miltiary commission trials play out.
-"The Obama administration wants to show that the new and improved military commissions are fair and legitimate and effective option," he says.
+Matthew Waxman, a professor at Columbia University who used to be in charge of detainee affairs in the Bush administration, says the world is watching how these military commission trials play out.
+"The Obama administration wants to show that the new and improved military commissions are a fair, legitimate and effective option," he says.